Where is Dream Home Makeover Filmed? Where Do Syd and Shea McGee Live?

 Sharing our office tour on the blog today!!
 But here, I’m sharing a special treat — a few blasts from the past!!
 Check out our last space and our first studio after moving to SLC.
 They all have the Eugene pendant in common, but we changed up the finish and location in our new office! 💗

-There were a few scenes filmed inside the warehouse of their e-commerce company McGee & Co.
+A few scenes were filmed inside the warehouse of their e-commerce company McGee & Co.
 The warehouse is located at 13648 S 200 W, Draper, Utah.

 One of the episodes sees Syd and Shea do the interiors of their neighbors across the street from their own new house in a quiet suburban area in Utah County.
 A substantial amount of filming was also done in the McGee’s own home.